Healthcare Workforce Development

 OUSD Oakland Alumni Highway to Work Program

-The Oakland Unified School District Alumni Highway to Work Program serves community college bound or employment-seeking public high school graduates in Oakland, CA. We leveraged strong partnerships, not limited to HealthPATH, Alameda Health System, and the University of California, San Francisco to equip new-graduates to succeed to in high-demand healthcare careers.
+Mission: The Oakland Unified School District Alumni Highway to Work Program serves community college bound or employment-seeking public high school graduates in Oakland, CA. We leveraged strong partnerships, not limited to HealthPATH, Alameda Health System, and the University of California, San Francisco to equip new-graduates to succeed to in high-demand healthcare careers.
 Our students have found success following participation in our program, employed as Emergency Room Techs, Emergency Medical Technicians, and Practice Coordinators, while others have matriculated into full-time nursing, medical assisting, EMT-B certification programs, and other 2-year programs at local community colleges.

 Our program is enabled by grants from the California EDD and the Walter & Elise Haas Fund for stipends and tuition, alongside instructional partnerships with the OUSD Linked Learning Office, Quest Nursing Education, the Bay Area Medical Academy, and the Peralta Community College District.
 These collaborators provide the formal training and certifications our students need to successfully enter the healthcare workforce.